 Call of Duty has come a long way since Infinity Ward first dropped us into the battlegrounds of World War II in 2003.
-We’ve taken on the enemy everywhere from the Cold War to way into the future, but these days it’s fighting against friends online that people really care about.
+We’ve taken on the enemy everywhere from the Cold War to way into the future, but what can be regarded as the best Call of Duty games of all time?

 The series’ captivating multiplayer action has brought people together to the point where we’re now on a battlefield with 200 players in the game-changing battle royale Warzone.
 Whether it’s boots on the ground or jetpacks, Call of Duty has been a consistently fun FPS for over 15 years; but what is the best CoD game ever, and where does the latest – Black Ops Cold War – fit into the rankings?